Biography

 I was born and raised in Cincinnati, Ohio, where my parents and many aunts, uncles, and cousins still reside.
 I currently live in Cambridge, Massachusetts on a street full of old trees with my husband, the academic psychologist Joseph Gone, and our three children.
 When my twin daughters were young, I was an avid reader of feminist mysteries.
 I was then, and I am still, a fan of old houses and chocolate chip ice cream.
 My favorite color is purple (shading into blue).

-My research and creative interests include African American, Native American, and American women’s histories, literatures, and lives, as well as public history, public humanities, and environmental humanities.
-Since 2005 and Hurricane Katrina, I have been very concerned about environmental issues and climate change.
+Since 2005 and Hurricane Katrina, I have been increasingly focused on ecological questions, environmental storytelling, and ways of articulating and enlivening Black environmental consciousness.
 As a result, I developed an environmental education and girls’ self-esteem building project called ECO Girls (Environmental and Cultural Opportunities for Girls in Urban Southeast Michigan).
 I also had the very good fortune of receiving a Mellon Foundation New Directions Fellowship.
-I used the fellowship to study environmental history at Montana State University in 2014-15, to complete my new books: The Cherokee Rose and Tales from the Haunted South.
+I used the fellowship to study environmental history at Montana State University in 2014-15, to complete my books: The Cherokee Rose and Tales from the Haunted South.
+My latest books, Night Flyer: Harriet Tubman and the Faith Dreams of a Free People (Penguin 2024) and Wild Girls: How the Outdoors Shaped the Women Who Challenged a Nation (W.W.
+Norton 2023), also explore these themes.

 I have appeared on various local and syndicated National Public Radio programs to discuss my research and to comment on contemporary issues regarding race and American culture.
 I have written commentary for The New York Times, CNN In America, and the Huffington Post on issues ranging from Cherokee racial politics to Black History Month, to Detroit public land.
 In 2011 I was selected for Ebony Magazine’s Power 100 and The Grio’s 100 lists of African American leaders.
 I have lectured in a range of university and public venues, including the Smithsonian’s National Museum of the American Indian in Washington DC, the National Oceanic and Atmospheric Administration in Washington DC, and the historic St. Philips African Moravian Church in Winston-Salem, North Carolina.
 A sampling of my lectures and commentary are available on YouTube (but I am too much of a nervous Nellie to ever go watch myself!).

-I love trees, wish I could speak French, and look forward to traveling to the Caribbean someday.
+I love trees, wish I could speak French, and dream of going back to the Caribbean someday.

 As a historian, what can’t you live without?